A Conditional Fee Agreement (CFA) is a written agreement that formalises the No Win No Fee arrangement between you and your solicitor.

 The document ensures that you only pay your solicitor if they win your case for you as well as putting a cap on the amount they can charge you.

 Up until April 2013, solicitors could recover a ”success fee” from the other side when they won the case.
 This enabled the law firm representing you to pay you 100% of your compensation.

-The government changed the rules in April 2013 and removed the requirement for the third party to pay the success fee so almost all law firms now charge 25% of the client’s compensation.
+The government changed the regulations in April 2013 and removed the requirement for the third party to pay the success fee, so almost all law firms now charge up to 25% of the client’s compensation for their services.